extenda/structurizr-to-png/README.md

 docker run --rm -it -v "%CD%":/docs -p 3000:3000 extenda/structurizr-to-png %*
 ```

-With these scripts, users will be upgraded to the latest available version and also don't need to remember the lengthly docker command.
+With these scripts, users will be upgraded to the latest available version and also don't need to remember the lengthy
+docker command.
 To watch a directory for changes to DSL files, simply run:

 ```bash
 ./dsl2png.sh --watch